Nancy Lapp

-Nancy L. Lapp (née Renn, 1930) is an American archaeologist and biblical scholar who has worked on a number of sites in Jordan and Palestine, alongside her husband, Paul Lapp.
-After her husband's untimely death in 1970, she dedicated herself to publishing all of their excavation reports.
+Nancy L. Lapp (née Renn, February 11, 1930 – March 3, 2025) was an American archaeologist and biblical scholar who had worked on a number of sites in Jordan and Palestine, alongside her husband, Paul Lapp.
+After her husband's untimely death in 1970 in a tragic swimming accident, she dedicated herself to publishing all of their excavation reports.
 Lapp became curator of Pittsburgh Theological Seminary's Museum of Near Eastern Archaeology in 1970, and in 2000 became Curator Emerita.
-She also currently serves as a Trustee Emerita of the American Center of Oriental Research (ACOR) in Amman, Jordan, to which she has donated an expansive collection of photographs documenting her and Paul's travels and archaeological expeditions.
+She also served as a Trustee Emerita of the American Center of Oriental Research (ACOR) in Amman, Jordan, to which she had donated an expansive collection of photographs documenting her and Paul's travels and archaeological expeditions.

-Lapp has a bachelor's degree from the University of Cincinnati and a master's degree from McCormick Theological Seminary.
+Lapp had a bachelor's degree from the University of Cincinnati and a master's degree from McCormick Theological Seminary.
 At the encouragement of her professors, G. Ernest Wright and Frank Moore Cross, she became secretary and the first female research assistant to Dr. William F. Albright at Johns Hopkins University between 1955 and 1957.
 It was during this time that she met and married Paul Lapp.
 In 1957, Nancy and Paul joined the Drew-McCormick Archaeological Expedition to Shechem, where they received training in excavation technique and ceramic typology from G. Ernest Wright, Lawrence Toombs, and Ovid Sellers.
 Nancy and Paul "soon came to be recognized as a very promising team of biblical archaeologists."

-From 1960-1965, Paul was director of the American School of Oriental Research (ASOR) in Jerusalem (today the W.F.
+From 1960 to 1965, Paul was director of the American School of Oriental Research (ASOR) in Jerusalem (today the W.F.
 Albright Institute of Archaeological Research).
 Lapp was heavily involved with keeping the Institute running smoothly, as well as assisting with the numerous excavations Paul initiated during this time, all while raising their five children.
 After Paul stepped down as director in 1965, the Lapps continued to live and work from ASOR, and Paul began work at the Early Bronze Age site of Bab edh-Dhra.
 This project later evolved into the Expedition to the Dead Sea Plain project (EDSP), excavations in which Lapp continued to participate from 1970 through their final season in 1990.

 In 1970, Lapp began working at Pittsburgh Theological Seminary (PTS) in Pittsburgh, Pennsylvania.
 She lectured and worked as Curator of the university's Kelso Bible Lands Museum (now renamed the Kelso Museum of Near Eastern Archaeology).
 In 2000, Lapp retired and became Curator Emerita of the museum but did not stop her publication work, receiving funding from various grants and fellowships.

-After Paul died in a tragic swimming accident in 1970 with nearly all of his excavations unpublished, Lapp resolved to publish them herself.
-Among the many archaeological sites that Paul Lapp had worked on are "Iraq al-Amir [near Wadi as-Seer], Tell er-Rumeith [near Irbid], Bab edh-Dhra [near the Dead Sea], and Tell Taanach/Ta’anak [near Jenin, Palestine]."
-As of June 2019, she has largely completed this endeavor.
-The Lapps have a collection of their photography of Jordan and the Middle East available on the American Center of Oriental Research's ACOR Photo Archive.
+When Lapp's husband died in 1970 with nearly all of his excavations unpublished, Lapp resolved to publish them herself.
+Among the many archaeological sites that Paul Lapp had worked on were "Iraq al-Amir [near Wadi as-Seer], Tell er-Rumeith [near Irbid], Bab edh-Dhra [near the Dead Sea], and Tell Taanach/Ta’anak [near Jenin, Palestine]."
+As of June 2019, she had largely completed this endeavor.

+A collection of the Lapps' Jordan and Middle East photography is available on the American Center of Oriental Research's ACOR Photo Archive.